 It is now also clear that non-executive directors will be able to claim deductions for certain expenses such as travel and home study expenses which are prohibited for ordinary employees.
-See also para 14.6.

 12 Intellectual Property

 Intellectual property means patents, designs, trade marks, copyrights registered in South Africa or elsewhere, property of a similar nature and knowledge connected to the use of such rights.